Lee Jong-beom: Career

 Over his KBO career, he accumulated 510 stolen bases (second all-time to Jeon Jun-ho), winning four Gold Gloves as a shortstop and two as an outfielder, and never missing a single All Star Game during his professional career in Korea.

 Post-playing career

-Lee served as a coach for the Hanwha Eagles in 2013–2014.
+Lee served as a base coach for the Hanwha Eagles in 2013–2014, batting coach for the LG Twins from 2019-2023, and special assistant training coach for the Texas Rangers in 2024.
+He also was on the coaching staff for the 2017 and 2018 South Korean National Team.

-In 2016, he appeared on King of Mask Singer as Fly a Cute Little Chick.